 Products on the luxury market that are characterised by different combinations of CSFs provide different sets of emotional cues – hot buttons – that appeal to target consumers.
 Only the consumers who are sensitive to these emotional cues will find it attractive.
 Although only a few CSFs have been identified, they might be associated with a virtually limitless number of luxury consumer profiles.

+Thus, a second experiment was run in order to empirically establish the existence of many different consumer profiles, each corresponding to a different combination of luxury CSFs.
+Participants were asked to evaluate four different luxury products: an elegantly packaged container of Iranian beluga caviar; a Gucci monogrammed canvas bag; a Bang & Olufsen CD player; and a Leo Cut diamond bracelet.

-Tempirically establish the existence of many different consumer profiles, each corresponding to a different combination of luxury CSFsfour different luxury products were explicitly interested in the luxury marketgroup members were heterogeneous with respect to nationality, age, sex, and professional background.
-Respondents were given pictures of four selected products, information, such as the history of the brand, item price, where the product could be purchased, etc. They were asked to determine the relevance of each CSF to each product, which was rated on a 4-point Likert scale that ranged from 1 (this CSF is not targeted by this product) to 4 (this CSF is fundamental to this product).
+All respondents were explicitly interested in the luxury market; yet group members were heterogeneous with respect to nationality, age, sex, and professional background.
+Respondents were given pictures of the four selected products, along with a detailed list of information, such as the history of the brand, item price, where the product could be purchased, etc. They were asked to determine the relevance of each CSF to each product, which was rated on a 4-point Likert scale that ranged from 1 (this CSF is not targeted by this product) to 4 (this CSF is fundamental to this product).
 The fundamental research question was to identify the CSF factors that made a particular product attractive to individuals interested in purchasing it.
 Respondents’ consensus evaluation of each product at the conclusion of the discussion provided the product profiles that are presented in Figure 2.

 The different group evaluations were averaged to smooth out minor variations, and the results are described in the following paragraphs.
-Although the presence of confirms the role of subjectivity for the concept of luxury, patterns emerg.
+Although the presence of diverging opinions between respondents confirms the role of subjectivity for the concept of luxury, some recurring patterns are emerging.